 For tire and wheel fires, underinflated tires are a significant problem, as radial tires hold their shape even with low air pressure.
 Even when tires are operated at low air pressure, heat builds up quickly (particularly at highway speeds) and a fire can result.
 Most commonly this is due to underinflation of the inside dual tire.

-Traffic Lawyers to the Rescue
+New Jersey Bus Accident Lawyers to the Rescue

 Ellis Law has been helping bus accident and other auto accident victims for the past twenty years.
 No matter where you have been injured, our team of personal injury attorneys is here to help you settle your case and obtain the compensation you need for your medical expenses, lost wages, and other damages.
 Get a good traffic attorney at your side.
 Call us today at 888-ELLIS-LAW.

 Buses are a very common means of transportation, particularly in the metropolitan areas in New York and New Jersey surrounding Manhattan.
 In the State of New Jersey, a bus is considered a common carrier and the driver of the bus must protect their passengers and act responsibly at all times.
 Unfortunately, bus drivers are only human and due to lack of caution or elements out of their control, serious bus accidents do occur.
 If you or a loved one has been a victim in a bus accident in the New Jersey area, contact the skilled civil trial lawyers at Ellis Law.
 We know how a sudden accident or the unexpected death of a loved one can turn your life and the lives of the people you care about upside down.
 That’s why our personal injury attorneys and staff members are dedicated to handling every aspect of your case so you can focus on your recovery.